How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Introduction

-The paper is set out as follows: Section \ref{pure_factor} considers a pure latent factor model, establishes the limiting properties of the $CD$ test in the presence of latent factors, derives the bias-corrected test statistic, $CD^{\ast}$, and establishes its asymptotic distribution.
-Extension to panel data models with latent factors are discussed in Section \ref{pane_lmodel}.
-Section \ref{mc} sets up the Monte Carlo experiments and reports the small sample properties of $CD,$ $CD^{\ast}$ and, $CD_{W+}$ tests.
-Section \ref{app} provides the empirical illustrations.
-Technical discussions, formal proofs and additional empirical findings are relegated to the Appendix and online supplement.
+The rest of the paper is organized as follows.
+Section \ref{pure_factor} sets out the latent factor model and its assumptions.
+Section \ref{sec:cd} introduces the estimation of latent factors and the CD test.
+The bias-corrected test, CD$^{\ast}$, is introduced in Section \ref{CD*} and its asymptotic distributions are derived under the null and the alternative hypotheses.
+The extension to more general panel regression models with observed covariates as well as latent factors are discussed in Section \ref{panel_model}.
+Adjustments to the CD$^{\text{*}}$ test for panels with serially correlated errors are discussed in Section \ref{section_serial}.
+Using Monte Carlo techniques, the small sample properties of CD, CD$^{\ast}$, and CD$_{W+}$ tests are discussed in Section \ref{mc}.
+An empirical illustration is provided in Section \ref{app}.
+Proofs of the propositions and theorems are provided in an appendix.
+The auxiliary lemmas and the associated proofs are given in a supplement.